Pickled Beet & Watermelon Carpaccio

 Neighborly Grace

 - The Temperature: Place your serving platter in the freezer for at least ten minutes prior to assembly.
-This technical step ensures the watermelon medallions maintain their structural snap and refreshing chill even on a warm afternoon.
+This simple step ensures the watermelon medallions maintain their crisp snap and refreshing chill even on a warm afternoon.

 - The Pour: Offer a chilled, dry Rosé or a bright, high-acid Sauvignon Blanc.
 The crisp notes of the wine perfectly complement the citrus-forward vinaigrette and the salty bite of the prosciutto.